 Or if they are copy/pasting data, or printing a large file, this would get called out in its own separate channel.
 If users are playing music or video, call center or hospital using VoIP or dictation software, you will see that bandwidth consumption.
 You’ll also notice that ICA and Connection speed, on the left, are also carried over to this display to help add context to the impact on user experience.

-Figure 2 - ICA/HDX Channel tab
+Figure 2 - ICA/HDX tab

 In many cases, especially with Published desktops or VDI, you’ll see thinwire utilization to be high.
 In some cases, audio bandwidth as well.
 In one example thinwire utilization might be consuming most of the traffic over 600 k/sec with audio usage steadily at 50 k/sec during the whole session.
-To identify what was using bandwidth in this example, you can use the Application tab to check to see each application the user had open and the details of the session.
+To identify what was using bandwidth in this example, you can use the Apps tab to check to see each application the user had open and the details of the session.
 In this example, the root cause of the issue might be many users might be streaming video.
 Streaming music services like Pandora or Amazon music will also produce similar results via their Citrix sessions.

-Figure 3 - Application Performance tab
+Figure 3 - Apps tab

 As mentioned previously, when troubleshooting session slowness issues often you’ll need to determine if network/connectivity or server resources are the root cause.
 The quickest and easiest way to make that determination is by reviewing the user’s Network Latency, ICA RTT, and Connection Speed - all metrics are displayed within the Connection Performance tab of the end user drill down dialog.
 However, there are cases where session performance does not manifest in those areas, allowing you to eliminate them as being an issue.
 The above scenarios demonstrate how what the end user was doing in their session was the cause of their overall session performance.